Milo123459/glitter/README.md

 - class
 - pascal

 .. got a suggestion?
-Please make an issue!
+Please make a discussion.

+**INSTALLATION ERRORS** are to go in issues.
+Dramatic!